Free Settler or Felon

 Rio de Janeiro

-The Guildford sprang a leak after leaving Teneriffe and was compelled to put into Rio for repairs.
+The ship sprang a leak after leaving Teneriffe and was compelled to put into Rio for repairs.
 Probably she was fortunate to make the south American port, as the leak necessitated continuous pumping.
 She was hove down and rendered watertight, the guard and convicts being transferred to a hulk lent for the purpose by the Brazilian government.
 Her two months sojourn at Rio caused considerable sickness among the convicts but the only man to die on the passage was accidentally killed when, in the high southern latitudes, he was flung into the hold and pitched on his head.
 The Guildford did not leaving there until December 1823.[3]

 Select Movement of the 40th regiment to find out more about the voyage.